aglee/copyselector/README.markdown

 ## Installation

 To install this service, copy CopySelector.service into ~/Library/Services.
 If you use the service often, you'll want to assign a hotkey in System Preferences > Keyboard > Keyboard Shortcuts > Services.
+You may need to relaunch applications to get them to see the service.

+To uninstall, delete CopySelector.service from ~/Library/Services.
+You might have to first kill the service's process before you can do this.
+You can use Activity Monitor or the kill command to kill the process.

 ## Examples